 South of Nowhere has yet to see the light of day in Australia—likewise with post-season 3 reruns of Degrassi The Next Generation.
 Possibly due to costs, but implications can be drawn when you consider that Season 3 of SoN aired in France first.

-Similarly to the film example above, many TV Series are not released on DVD with a French language track even if one exists.
-Unlike film examples, this has a logical reason: due to the time it takes to dub a series and obtain the rights, TV shows are often aired one season late on French-language channels.
-Thus, the French-language channel doesn't wish for the season to be found in DVD at the time it first airs, as it would remove too many viewers.
-However, some shows on DVD have certain seasons where the language track is present while other seasons don't, with seemingly no reason.
-For example, Stargate has a French-language track on seasons 1, 8, 9 and 10 only, while Avatar: The Last Airbender only has one for seasons 1 and 2.
-Lost Season 1 and 6 originally had no French-language track, but the DVD sets were (or, in the case of Season 6, is announced to be) re-issued with the language track.
+Similarly to the film example above, many TV Series are released on DVD without a French language track, even if one exists.
+Unlike film examples, this has a logical reason: due to the time it takes to dub a series, TV shows are often aired one season late on French-language channels.
+Thus, the channel doesn't wish for viewers to find the dubbed version on DVD before it airs.
+Some series DVDs are inconsistent, seemingly without explanation.
+Stargate has a French-language track on seasons 1, 8, 9 and 10 only, while Avatar: The Last Airbender only has one for seasons 1 and 2.
+Lost Season 1 and 6 originally had no French-language track, but the DVD sets were re-issued with the language track.

 Despite having been available in other markets since 2007, a number of LazyTown episodes have never been broadcast in the United States.